jbonhag/rdio/README.md

 ## OS X:

 1. Install Firefox 41.0
-2. git submodule foreach git pull origin master
+2. `git submodule foreach git pull origin master`
 3. `export SLIMERJSLAUNCHER=/Applications/Firefox.app/Contents/MacOS/firefox`
+4. `source rdio`
+5. `rdio play "sail to the moon"`

 Right now, I keep the `CLIENT_ID` and `CLIENT_SECRET` for Rdio in a `.env` file.
 We can keep it kind of simple because the application doesn't require